-The undersigned hereby constitutes and appoints Steve Gorlin and John C. Thomas, Jr., or either of them, as proxies, each with full power of substitution, to vote any and all of the shares of Common Stock and Series A Preferred Stock of Alynx, Co. ("Alynx") which the undersigned would be entitled to vote if personally present at the Special Meeting of Shareholders to be held at the offices of Womble Carlyle Sandridge & Rice, PLLC, One Atlantic Center, Suite 3500, 1201 West Peachtree, Atlanta, Georgia 30309, on , 2008, at 9:00 a.m. local time, and at any adjournment or postponement thereof (the "Special Meeting") upon the proposals described in the Proxy Statement and the Notice of Special Meeting of Shareholders, dated March , 2008, the receipt of which is hereby acknowledged.
-Reverse Stock Split.
-To approve, confirm and adopt a reverse split of the common stock of Alynx on a 1-for-3.234758 basis.
-1. ABSTAIN FOR AGAINST Redomestication.
-Subject to approval of Proposal 1, to approve, confirm and adopt a change in Alynx's state of incorporation from Nevada to Florida by 2. the merger of Alynx with and into MiMedx Group, Inc., a Florida corporation and a wholly-owned subsidiary of Alynx ("MiMedx Group"), pursuant to the Agreement and Plan of Merger attached to the Proxy Statement as Appendix D. ABSTAIN FOR AGAINST To consider and vote upon a proposal to grant discretionary authority to the board of directors, or a committee thereof, to adjourn or postpone the Special 3.
-Meeting to a later date, if necessary, to solicit additional proxies if there are not sufficient votes in favor of the proposals submitted herein.
-AGAINST FOR ABSTAIN
+The undersigned hereby constitutes and appoints Steve Gorlin and John C. Thomas, Jr., or either of them, as proxies, each with full power of substitution, to vote any and all of the shares of Common Stock and Series A Preferred Stock of Alynx, Co. ("Alynx") which the undersigned would be entitled to vote if personally present at the Special Meeting of Shareholders to be held at the offices of Womble Carlyle Sandridge & Rice, PLLC, One Atlantic Center, Suite 3500, 1201 West Peachtree, Atlanta, Georgia 30309, on March 31, 2008, at 9:00 a.m. local time, and at any adjournment or postponement thereof (the "Special Meeting") upon the proposals described in the Proxy Statement and the Notice of Special Meeting of Shareholders, dated March 10, 2008, the receipt of which is hereby acknowledged.

-4. In the discretion of the proxies, on such other matters as may properly come before the Special Meeting or any adjournments thereof.
+1. Reverse Stock Split.
+To approve, confirm and adopt a reverse split of the common stock of Alynx on a 1-for-3.234758 a 1-for-3.234758 basis.
+FOR AGAINST ABSTAIN 2. the merger of Alynx with and into MiMedx tion.
+Subject to approval of Proposal 1, to approve, confirm and adopt a change in Alynx's state of incorporation from Nevada to Florida by f Alynx with and into MiMedx Group, Inc., a Florida corporation and a wholly-owned subsidiary of Alynx ("MiMedx Group"), pursuant to the nd Plan of Merger attached to the Proxy Statement as Appendix D .
+FOR AGAINST ABSTAIN 3.
+To consider and vote upon a proposal to grant discretionary authority to the board of directors, or a committee thereof, to adjourn or postpone the Special Meeting to a later date, if necessary, to solicit additional proxies if there are not sufficient votes in favor of the proposals submitted herein.
+FOR AGAINST ABSTAIN 4.
+In the discretion of the proxies, on such other matters as may properly come before the Special Meeting or any adjournments thereof.
+SHA UTED, WILL BE VOTED IN THE MANNER DIRECT E, THIS PROXY WILL BE VOTED "FOR" PROPOSA w you are consenting to receive any and all r evised Statutes and section 607.0141 of the Florida Busin totices and other communications from the Corporation p he internet, and to use the email address provided below provided to its shareholders via any electronic means Email: appears below.
+When shares are held jointly, both should title as such.
+If a corporation, please sign in full corporate Reco ord Shareholder: , 2008 :plicable: